ohmjs/ohm/doc/releases/ohm-js-17.0.md

 ns.G2 = ohm.grammar('G2 <: G {}', ns);
 ```

-In Ohm v17, the code can be written like this:
+In Ohm v17 *and* in previous versions, the code could instead be written like this:

 ```js
 const ns = {}; // <- Use a normal object literal